FAQ

 Q: Where can I find the free E-books and materials?

-A: You can access all free e-books, learning materials, and self-study courses from the official Nuri Sejong Hakdang (누리 세종학당) website and free ebooks are here.
+A: You can access all free e-books, learning materials, and self-study courses from the official Nuri Sejong Hakdang (누리 세종학당) website.
+Physical copies of the free e-books are also available here.

 Q: My child is eager to learn Korean.
 Can minors enroll?

-A: Yes, we do.
-Although we are fundamentally an adult education center (aftenskole), we recognize that there are very limited options for young learners who wish to study Korean in Denmark.
-For this reason, we accept a small number of junior/teenage students under the following conditions:
+A: Yes, they can.
+While we are primarily an adult education center (aftenskole), we recognize the limited opportunities for young learners to study Korean in Denmark.
+To support motivated youth, we accept a small number of junior students (typically aged 15 and above) under the following conditions:

 Q: Do you offer PEA discounts?